 Outpatient treatment can continue after residential rehab or after inpatient detox.
 While residential treatment is one of the best options for those in early recovery, you may have a safe and supportive home environment for recovery.
 In addition, you may have family, school, and work obligations that impede your ability to reside in a treatment facility.

 Typically outpatient treatment can vary in intensity, depending on your needs and availability.
-Two of the most common outpatient services as step-downs from inpatient care are partial hospitalization and intensive outpatient programs:
+At Ocean Hills Recovery, we offer partial hospitalization programs (PHP), which:

 - Meet during regular work hours

-- Usually 4 or more days per week
+- Occur four or more days per week

 Dual Diagnosis Treatment